 Factors of CDM

-Factors that can influence what’s in patient’s chronic disease management plan includes:
+Factors that can influence what’s in a patient’s chronic disease management plan include:

 Whether smoke tobacco

 The stresses and complications in life Comorbidities (the other diseases have)